cucumber-ltd/cucumber.io/README.md

 It mostly uses a reverse proxy to forward that traffic on to other hosts.

+Server config is `nginx.conf` and the routing is handled in `server.conf`

 It's deployed to https://zeit.co by CircleCI

 [![CircleCI](https://circleci.com/gh/cucumber/cucumber.io/tree/master.svg?style=svg)](https://circleci.com/gh/cucumber/cucumber.io/tree/master)